Active Audio Speakers

 Frequency range: 20 Hz–200 kHz

-They require a separate amplifier.
-It splits the audio signal and sends each band directly to the loudspeaker drivers, which are then sent to the speakers.
+They require a separate amplifier which helps split the signal and sends each band directly to the speakers.
 The advantage is that it is more flexible and it allows for upgrades without replacement of the other components.
-It also allows either component to be replaced for a temporary one should it be required.
-The disadvantage is that you will also need to choose speakers and an amplifier that is compatible in terms of their power ratings and impedance.
+If required, you can also replace the component with a temporary one.
+On the other hand, the disadvantage is that you will also need to choose speakers and an amplifier that is compatible in terms of their power ratings and impedance.
 Furthermore, there is a greater potential for signal loss over long distances.

 Frequency range: 250–4000Hz